MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ### Dmytro (<dmtrklymenko05@gmail.com>)

-- Practice implementing and optimizing algorithms.
+- Practice gained knowledge from the course.
-- Strengthen skills in collaborative coding and teamwork.
+- Remember basics of python.
-- Learn advanced debugging and testing techniques.
+- Learn how to communicate through GitHub and learn functions inside GitHub.
+- Especially learn how to write unit tests.

 ---